Pete "Maverick" Mitchell

-Peter "Maverick" Mitchell is a fictional character and the main protagonist of the Top Gun franchise.
+Peter "Maverick" Mitchell is a fictional character and the protagonist of the Top Gun franchise.
 He is portrayed by Tom Cruise.
 The character first appeared in the 1986 film Top Gun, followed by Top Gun: Maverick in 2022.

 Casting

 Actor Matthew Modine turned down the role of Pete Mitchell because he felt the film's pro-military stance went against his politics.
 The producers of Top Gun wanted Tom Cruise for the role after seeing him in Risky Business.
 He was offered the part while he was in London filming Legend, Cruise was reluctant to take the part but director Tony Scott's brother Ridley Scott convinced him to do so.

-Cruise was paid between $12–14 million to reprise the role in Top Gun: Maverick, which was revised to over $100 million after his share of the film's box office gross.
+Cruise was paid $12–14 million to reprise the role in Top Gun: Maverick, which was revised to over $100 million after his share of the film's box office gross.

 Character and background

 Mitchell was born to naval aviator Duke Mitchell who died in aerial combat in Vietnam on November 5, 1965, and an unidentified mother.
 Maverick carries a photograph of himself with his father in his wallet.
 His father flew with Commander Mike "Viper" Metcalf (Tom Skerritt), and that Viper and Duke were aboard the USS Oriskany before seeing Duke's F-4 Phantom II shot down.

 Maverick is skilled in the use of a motorcycle, using a Kawasaki GPZ900R, also known as the Ninja 900.

 In the sequel, Maverick also knows how to mechanically maintain and operate a P-51 Mustang.